lunch-money/support/finances/recurring-items.md

 ![](../.gitbook/assets/screen-shot-2020-06-20-at-2.24.56-pm.png)

 {% hint style="info" %}
-Recurring items don't always the same amount every month.
+Recurring items aren't always the same amount every month.
 As you create your recurring item, you'll be asked if this is a fluctuating item or fixed.
 You can always edit any rules later on to change these properties if you wish.
 {% endhint %}

 ## Properties of Recurring Items